mathjax/MathJax-test/web/docs/source/manual-testing.rst

   font used by MathJax to render the mathematics.
 Default is ``STIX``.

 - **nativeMathML**.
 This indicates whether the browser's renderer should be used to display mathematics.
 This is either "false" or "true".
-It is not relevant for tree reftests since the MathML output is always used to serialize the math elements.
+Note that in some cases, tree reftests force the use of MathML output, so this parameter is ignored.
 In the other cases, the default value is "false".

 Some examples: